andrew804/Product-Engineer-Commo-Startup-Collaboration/README.md

 ---

 ### 🌱 The Deal
-This starts as an unpaid collaboration, with the potential to evolve into **paid or equity opportunities** as the startup grows and secures investment — and possibly a **founding partnership** if it’s a great fit.
+This starts as an unpaid collaboration, with the potential to develop into a **paid role with equity** as we secure investment — and possibly a **founding partnership** for the right person.

 ---